What Is Considered House Fire Equipment?

 Types of House Fire Equipment

-House fire equipment is classified by function: detection and alarm, portable control, evacuation and protection, and fixed suppression.
+House fire equipment can be grouped by function: detection and alarm, portable control, evacuation support, passive protection, and fixed suppression.
+These categories support different stages of a residential fire.
+They do different jobs and cannot replace each other.

-• Detection and alarm equipment includes smoke alarms and carbon monoxide detectors.
-They provide early warning so occupants can act before conditions become untenable; they do not control fire growth.
+Detection and alarm equipment includes smoke alarms and smoke/CO alarms.
+These devices warn occupants early so they can act before smoke, heat, or blocked exits make escape unsafe.
+They do not control fire growth.

-• Fixed systems, including residential sprinklers designed to NFPA 13D, activate automatically based on heat to control fire growth and maintain tenable conditions for escape; fixed systems are not a guarantee of complete extinguishment.
+Fixed suppression systems include residential sprinklers designed to NFPA 13D where applicable.
+These systems activate automatically based on heat.
+Their purpose is to control fire growth, improve life safety, and preserve escape time.
+They are not a guarantee of complete extinguishment.

 Installation Locations and Use Conditions